 Guest blog by: Simon Blake OBE, Chief Executive, Mental Health First Aid (MHFA) England

 Simon will be running a session in the Strategy and Leadership stream at this year’s memcom conference on ‘Inclusion, Diversity and Mental Health’.
-The full-day conference will be taking place on June 4th at a stunning new venue 133 Houndsditch, one of the most innovative conference venues in London.
 Under the theme ‘Seeing Beyond Your 20/20 Vision’ the event will stimulate a lively debate as well as providing real thought leadership and outstanding networking opportunities to hundreds of delegates in the membership sector.
-Secure your tickets now.

 Find out more about the My Whole Self campaign and how you can get involved at mhfaengland.org/my-whole-self

 When I was much younger, I worried about discussing my sexuality at work, even though I had come out to many of my friends.
 I didn’t want to talk about the outside work bit of my life – my relationships or which bars or clubs I had been to at the weekend – for fear of my gayness being discovered.
 I worried what people would think if they knew and with hindsight my brain was obviously in self-protection mode.

 25 plus years on it is obvious that I was never going to be able to do my best work or be truly happy at work unless people knew me.
 Coming out meant I was no longer distracted with concerns about how I expressed my ideas, or whether I would be ‘caught’.